atlastory/api/README.md

 ## License

-The Atlastory API is licensed under the [New BSD](http://opensource.org/licenses/BSD-3-Clause) License.
+The Atlastory API is licensed under the MIT License.
 See [LICENSE](LICENSE) for more details.
+Feel free to clone, fork, or use any parts of the codebase as long as they are attributed.